Attestation (Updated on April 9, 2026) 12 min read

 • Laminating (sometimes)

 Keep attested documents clean.
-If additional certification is needed, ensure it’s done properly without modifying the original attestation chain.
+If additional certification is needed, make sure it’s done properly without modifying the original attestation chain.

 Incomplete Embassy Requirements